WHERE VIBE CODERS LEAK THEIR KEYS: 2026 FRONTEND SECRETS REPORT

 What about server-side secrets that happen to be visible in network responses?

-We classify those as separate findings (verbose error responses, debug endpoints, etc.) and do not include them in the bundle-leak count.
-The 41% in the headline is keys actually present in the JavaScript that ships to every visitor.
+We classify those as separate findings (verbose error responses, debug endpoints, etc.) and do not include them in the bundle-leak catalog.
+This report is specifically about keys actually present in the JavaScript that ships to every visitor.

 Q&A